-The key values are entered into the key files using the UPDATE KEY ENC command.
-With this command, the key is encrypted as it crosses the wire from the terminal to the card.
+The key values are entered into the key files using the UPDATE BINARY ENC command.
+Access to secret or public/private key pairs is restricted to the use of UPDATE BINARY ENC command with this command; the key is encrypted as it crosses the wire from the terminal to the card.

 Access Conditions are established with respect to a file or a section of a file structure.
-The value of the Access Conditions is stored in RAM.
+The current Access Conditions are stored in RAM.
 Thus, if power is removed from the card, the RAM is erased and all existing Access Conditions are lost.
 This prevents the establishment of Access Conditions from surviving across a power-down of the card.